adobe/aepsdk-roku/Documentation/api-reference.md

 ### AdobeSDKInit

-Initialize the AEP Edge SDK and return the public API instance. `*` The following variables are reserved to hold the SDK instances in GetGlobalAA():
+Initialize the AEP Roku SDK and return the public API instance. `*` The following variables are reserved to hold the SDK instances in GetGlobalAA():

 - `GetGlobalAA()._adb_public_api`
 - `GetGlobalAA()._adb_edge_task_node`